-Dance applicants must provide their own music on a CD clearly numbered or an mp3 player/ipod or phone with an audio output (i.e. for a 'headphone' jack).
+Dance applicants must provide their own music on an mp3 player/ipod or phone with an audio output (i.e. for a 'headphone' jack).
 If an accompanist is required, applicants must organise their own and should advise the school no later than two days before the audition if an instrument (such as a piano) will be required.
 The school will support students with technical elements as much as possible.
-However, some files and CDs that have been 'burnt' will sometimes not play on our equipment.
-Students are advised to show good preparation by having a 'back up' copy of their music in a different format.
+However, some files will sometimes not play on our equipment.
+Applicants are advised to show good preparation by having a 'back up' copy of their music in a different format.